gnaslaniec/open-ai-interview-cli/README.md

 ## Configuration

-To configure the OpenAI Interview CLI, you can modify the environments variables, following the env.example file
+To configure the OpenAI Interview CLI, you need to create a .env file following the structure provided in the .env.example file.
+If the .env file is not set, the CLI will use the default values specified in the environments.py file.

-- `OPENAI_KEY`: Your OpenAI API key [OBRIGATORY].
+- `OPENAI_KEY`: Your OpenAI API key.
+It is recommended to set this as a system variable.
+[OBRIGATORY]
 - `OPENAI_MODEL`: The model to use for question generation.
 - `OPENAI_SYSTEM_PROMPT`: The system to use for question generation.
 - `OPENAI_TEMPERATURE`: The temperature parameter for controlling the randomness of generated text.